TargetProcess/taucharts-docs/plugins/tooltip.md

 }
 ```

 Once you don't want to change displayed property name there is a short notation.
-Instead of the a *{label / value}* object - specify value formatter directly.
+Instead of the a *{label / format}* object - specify value formatter directly.